common.title

 We'll be looking in the compressed scenario where: Δm = m(stop)-m(neutralino) < 80 GeV using 2017 samples.
 Since we don't know the mass of the stop nor the mass of the neutralino our signal will be a Δm (from 10 to 80 GeV) composed of different signal points with the same Δm.

-Our background is all the standard model processes that have the same signature as the signal: 1 lepton, jets and missing transverse energy(MET).
+Our background is all the standard model processes that have the same signature as the signal: <font color='blue'>1 lepton</font>, <font color='red'>jets</font> and <font color='green'>missing transverse energy(MET)</font>.
 To separate signal from background we're going to develop a Variational Quantum Classifier(VQC).

-You'll find everything you need to know on the public CMS results: CMS-PAS-SUS-21-003 !
+You'll find everything you need to know on the public CMS results: CMS-PAS-SUS-21-003!

 Machine learning (general) approach